 The Fremont Area Community Foundation is keenly interested in nonprofit capacity building because we believe that strengthening our area nonprofits ultimately strengthens our entire community.

-is a year-long series of trainings designed to help executive directors and their board chairs evaluate and strengthen their management practices and principles to achieve greater impact.
-Led by Mary Lee Fitzsimmons, a nonprofit organization management consultant, the program has helped both new and long-time organizations reach for the next level of operational, programmatic, financial and organizational maturity.
+is a year-long series of trainings designed to help executive directors and their board chairs evaluate and strengthen their management practices and principles to achieve greater impact; the program has helped both new and long-time organizations each for the next level of operational, programmatic, financial and organizational maturity.

 The 12 area nonprofits that participated in this program were: Care Corps,The Bridge (formerly the Crisis Center for Domestic Abuse), Dodge County Humane Society, Fremont Area Art Association, Fremont Area Habitat for Humanity, Fremont Ice Association, Jefferson House, John C. Fremont Days, Joseph’s Coat (Blair), Keene Memorial Library,Low Income Ministry of Dodge County, Rebuilding Together, Greater Fremont Area, Inc.

 Through participation in the Fremont area Big give, nonprofits have access to valuable training and resources, on topics such as: social media, video production,